raspberrypilearning/scratch-cat-goes-skiing/en/step_10.md

             "explanation"   :   "90 degrees is to the right-hand side and so x would be positive", },
         {
-            "question"      :   "In the following script, which block should be added to make the sprite change to "crash" when it touches "Sprite2"?", "image"         :   "images/montage-2.png",
+            "question"      :   "In the following script, which block should be added to make the sprite change to 'crash' when it touches 'Sprite2'?", "image"         :   "images/montage-2.png",
             "choices"       :   [
                                     "A",